eduvpn/documentation/ADMIN_API.md

 # API Calls

-We currently have two API calls, `/create` and `/destroy` that can be used to create a VPN configuration for a particular user and to remove the VPN configurations of a particular user.
+Two API calls are provided, `/create` and `/destroy` that can be used to create a VPN configuration for a particular user (and profile) and to remove the VPN configurations of a particular user and delete their account.

+The `/create` call will transparently create the user if necessary and the `/destroy` call will delete the account as well as disconnect the client(s) of that user and delete the configuration(s).

 ## Create